ppgcourseUB/ppgcourse2023/PopGenomicsAdaptation.SebastianERamosOnsins/README.md

-# Population Genomics to Adaptation
+# Population Genomics for Adaptation
 ## The Detection of the Proportion of Beneficial Substitutions

 Instructor: **Sebastian E. Ramos-Onsins**